Haantjes Algebras of Classical Integrable Systems: The inverse problem for systems with two degrees of freedom

-In this section, by means of the procedure described above we face the inverse problem for a system which recently has attracted much attention: the Post-Winternitz (PW) system \cite{PW}.
+By means of the procedure described above, we can discuss now the inverse problem for a system which recently has attracted much attention: the Post-Winternitz (PW) system \cite{PW}.
 Indeed, it is a maximally \emph{superintegrable} system \cite{MPW} with integrals of motion cubic and quartic in the momenta.
-As a consequence, its bounded orbits are closed and periodic.
-Thus, as well as every superintegrable system, it does not fulfill the non degeneracy condition \eqref{eq:And} and Theorem \ref{th:HAL} cannot be applied.
-Despite its regularity properties, the separability structures of the PW system are not known.
-Since it does not belong to the St\"ackel class, the PW system is certainly not separable by an extended point transformation.
+As a consequence of maximal superintegrability, its bounded orbits are closed and periodic.
+Thus, as any superintegrable system, it does not fulfil the non degeneracy condition \eqref{eq:And}, so that Theorem \ref{th:HAL} cannot be applied.
+Despite its regularity properties, separation variables for the PW system are not known.
+Since it does not belong to the classical St\"ackel family of Hamiltonian functions quadratic in the momenta, the PW system is certainly not separable by an extended point transformation.